b-charles/pigs/smartconfig/README.md

 func Configure(root string, configurable any)
 ```

- * A `root` path: for each configured field, the corresponding configuration key will be prefixed by this root path (except if the field is annoted with the tag `config` and the value of the tag starts with an `.`).
+ * A `root` path: for each configured field, the corresponding configuration key will be prefixed by this root path (except if the field is annotated with the tag `config` and the value of the tag starts with an `.`).
 This root path can be `""` (empty string).
  * A pointer to a struct, which will be setted by the special configurer for struct.
 The function will register it as an ioc component.

 Two other functions, `DefaultConfigure` and `TestConfigure` are also defined to register the configuration struct in the default scope and in test scope of the ioc framework.